15 Best Small Towns in California (+ Things to Do There)

 For unique treasures, stroll around Bell Street and browse through the antique shops in Los Alamos Depot Mall.

-Outdoor enthusiasts will love hiking at Gaviota State Park, biking with Santa Barbara Wine Country Cycling, and exploring Santa Ynez Valley with an educational Solvang Heritage Audio Tour.
+Outdoor enthusiasts will love hiking at Gaviota State Park, biking with Santa Barbara Wine Country Cycling, and exploring the Santa Ynez Valley with an educational Solvang Heritage audio tour.

 Learn more about the ecological impact of marshes in Arcata Marsh and Wildlife Sanctuary and explore towering redwoods at the Arcata Community Forest.